applemonkey496/adventofcode/README.md

 # Advent of Code

 This repo is home to my Advent of Code solutions.
+They are implemented in a variety of programming languages.